tgstation/tgstation/code/datums/components/README.md

 ### Defines

-1. `COMPONENT_INCOMPATIBLE` Return this from `/datum/component/Initialize` to have the component be deleted if it's applied to an incorrect type. `parent` must not be modified if this is to be returned.
+1. `COMPONENT_INCOMPATIBLE` Return this from `/datum/component/Initialize` or `datum/component/OnTransfer` to have the component be deleted if it's applied to an incorrect type. `parent` must not be modified if this is to be returned.

 ### Vars